crytic/building-secure-contracts/program-analysis/echidna/Exercise-4.md

 ### Goals

-Add asserts to ensure that:
+Add asserts to ensure that after calling `transfer`:

-- After calling transfer the msg.sender address must have its initial balance or less.
+- `msg.sender` must have its initial balance or less.
-- After calling transfer the to address must have its initial balance or more.
+- `to` must have its initial balance or more.

 Once Echidna found the bug, fix the issue, and re-try your assertion with Echidna.